Updated for 2022

-Featured Volunteer Programs in Southeast Asia
+Featured Volunteer, Teach, and Intern Programs in Southeast Asia

 International Volunteer HQ (IVHQ) has built its reputation as a trusted, low-cost volunteer program provider since its launch in 2007.
 IVHQ offers more than 200 affordable volunteer programs, with project fees starting at only $180, in 40+ countries throughout Africa, Asia, Latin America, Europe, the Caribbean, and the Pacific.
 More than 85,000 volunteers have worked with IVHQ on programs around the world, with support for education and childcare, conservation and wildlife, community building, and medical care.
 IVHQ partners with local NGOs and organizations that invite volunteers to gain meaningful experiences.
 IVHQ volunteers receive a comprehensive information booklet in preparation for their trip and guidance from an experienced team of volunteer travel experts who will ensure you are well prepared for your trip.

 Each year, thousands of volunteers choose to travel to Southeast Asia with IVHQ.
 With online training, airport pick-up, program orientation, safe accommodations, and meaningful volunteer work, IVHQ offers outstanding Southeast Asia volunteer programs that support the long-term goals of host communities in Cambodia, Indonesia, Laos, the Philippines, Thailand, Vietnam, and Malaysia.
 The IVHQ team can provide recommendations for tours or trips that you can take during your free time and on weekends, as well.